vid123ver/Retrieval-Aware-Task-Assistant/WRITEUP.md

 note text.
 I also added secure APIs to add and view notes, protected by the same token-based auth as the rest of the app.

-I also learned how to properly mock things in Vitest — including a subtlety I hadn't run into before: `vi.mock()` calls are hoisted to the top of the file by Vitest, so a mock function defined normally above it can end up being referenced before it's initialized. `vi.hoisted()` fixes that by initializing the mock before the mocked module loads.

 ## Problems faced